jessereynolds/openbolt/documentation/applying_manifest_blocks.md

          String $site_content = 'hello!',
        ) {

-         # Install the puppet-agent package if Puppet is not detected.
+         # Install the openvox-agent package if Puppet is not detected.
          # Copy over custom facts from the Bolt modulepath.
          # Run the `facter` command line tool to gather target information.
          $targets.apply_prep